-- c. a student who on October 26, 2020, was actually residing in Jefferson, Lafourche, Orleans, Plaquemines, St. Bernard, or Terrebonne Parish, and: - i. was enrolled in an eligible Louisiana high school as provided in §1701.A.1, 2 and 3; or - ii. was enrolled in a home study program approved by BESE.
+- e.
+A displaced student who during the 2021-2022 academic year (high school) successfully completes at the 12th grade level a home study program approved by BESE shall not be required to have also completed the 11th grade level of an approved home study program. - 2.
+For the purposes of this Subsection, displaced student means a student who on August 27, 2021, was actually residing in Jefferson, Lafourche, Livingston, Plaquemines, St. Charles, St. Helena, St. James, St. John the Baptist, Tangipahoa, or Terrebonne Parish, and: - i. was enrolled in an eligible Louisiana high school as provided in §1701.A.1, 2 and 3; or - ii. was enrolled in a home study program approved by BESE.